DecruKeanu/The-Director/README.md

 **Main Loop**

 This is the main loop of the director AI.
-It will switch between the stages dependent on the phaseLength which has a startvalue of 60 seconds.
+It switches between the stages dependent on the phaseLength which has a startvalue of 60 seconds.

 ```c#